-- Be fully licensed to drive - Have filled out ALL of the appropriate forms - Have written permission from their parents/carers through the completion of the form - Transport others, only, when a permission note from the passenger's parent/carer is completed and filed - Have the forms filed at the Secondary Office.
+- Be fully licensed to drive - Have filled out ALL of the appropriate forms.
+Please collect from Secondary Office. - Have written permission from their parents/carers through the completion of the form - Transport others, only, when a permission note from the passenger's parent/carer is completed and filed - Have the forms filed at the Secondary Office.